ulfboge/coops-malanje/README.md

 - `municipalities`: Contains information about municipalities
 - `communes`: Contains information about communes within municipalities
-- `cooperatives`: Contains information about cooperatives, now linked to communes
+- `cooperatives`: Contains information about cooperatives, linked to communes
 - `crop_types`: Contains information about crop types
 - `cooperative_crop_types`: Links cooperatives to crop types
+- `cooperative_contacts`: Stores contact information for cooperatives

 ## How to Update the Database